 “When I first read Allen Ginsberg’s poems as a teenager, they worked on me like a gateway drug.
 Leading me deeper and deeper into a life of poetry, Ginsberg’s poetry woke me up and whet a poetic appetite I’ve spent years trying to satisfy.
 I saw the world differently after reading “Howl”, “Kaddish”, “Sunflower Sutra” and “America“.
 Language became clamorous and … Read More

 More detailed technical analysis.
-Again (as with an earlier posting this week), it is strongly suggested that the reader follow along with the original audio (which is available here (beginnning at approximately nineteen-and-a-half minutes in and concluding at approximately thirty-two minutes in)
+As with an earlier posting this week, we suggest following along with the original audio available here, beginning at approximately 19:30 in and concluding at approximately around 32:00.

 AG: Well, we’ve got a case here [“I Syng of A Mayden’], applying the same method here – “I sing of a maiden that is..” – “I syng of a mayden..”
 [Allen begins singing] – “I syng of a mayden that is makeles…(that is make-less, makeles) – … Read More